 What sabbatical isn’t….
-Sabbaticals are not signs that the pastor is leaving the congregation or desires to take another call.
-On the contrary, sabbaticals are about commitments the pastor and the congregation make to each other.
-A sabbatical policy is viewed as an encouragement to provide effective, vibrant ministry in the years that lie ahead.
+Leaves are not signs that the pastor is leaving the congregation or desires to take another call.
+On the contrary, leaves are about commitments the pastor and the congregation make to each other.
+A sabbatical policy is viewed as an encouragement to provide active, vibrant ministry in the years that lie ahead.

 Another common misunderstanding is that a sabbatical leave is nothing more than an extended vacation.
 In addition to the classes and study, there is also time devoted to reading, writing, renewal, and reflection during the sabbatical time.
 There must also be a time to rest and refresh for the sake of the future of ministry.